LawrenceHunt/CV/README.md

 ## Lawrence Hunt

 I'm a Junior Full-Stack Web Developer with a background in Design and Advertising.
-Two things excite me more than anything: looking for creative solutions to big problems, and building digital experiences that captivate.
+Two things excite me above all else: looking for creative solutions to big problems, and building digital experiences that captivate.

 For 5 years I've worked in the creative departments of some top London ad agencies, while also freelancing as a front end designer/developer for the Institute of Psychoanalysis.
 Now after an intensive 16 week coding bootcamp, I've matured into a confident full stack junior developer, capable of writing clean, test-driven code that follows SOLID principles.